Financial Aid and Veteran Services

 How to Apply

-The “Free Application for Federal Student Aid” (FAFSA) is available in January for the upcoming fall, spring, and summer semesters.
+The “Free Application for Federal Student Aid” (FAFSA) is available in October for the upcoming fall, spring, and summer semesters.
 Students should apply online at www.fafsa.ed.gov.
-The Web site requires information from the previous year’s Federal Income Tax return in order to complete the FAFSA.
+The Web site requires information from the prior - prior year’s Federal Income Tax return in order to complete the FAFSA.
 Other records or information the student might need are non-taxable income, such as Veterans Administration benefits or government-assistance benefits; current bank and mortgage information; medical and dental bills; and business or farm information.
 Students must prepare to provide documentation of all information used on the financial-aid application.
 The government considers academic progress and scholastic standing into consideration when it assesses aid eligibility.
 Recipients must maintain the number of hours for which they register on the university’s official census date (12th class day fall and spring; 4th class day summer).
 The university may expect prorated repayment of aid from students who withdraw or drop hours.
 Because the university administers financial aid on a first-come, first-served basis, early application is important.
-Students may contact the Office of Financial Aid and Veteran Services (FAO), Room UC260 for additional information or e-mail firstname.lastname@example.org.
+Students may contact the Office of Financial Aid and Veteran Services (FAO), Room UC260 for additional information or e-mail email@example.com.

 Note: The priority submission date for completing the FAFSA for the upcoming fall semester is March 15.